Upcoming Events

 Many government and regulatory agencies are making it mandatory to have cockpit recording devices fitted.
 For example, in New Zealand, Fire and Emergency (FENZ) and the Department of Conservation do not award contracts if there is no cockpit camera fitted.
 New Zealand CAA see cockpit video recorders as ‘worth their weight in gold’ and the US National Transportation Safety Board (NTSB) are calling for cockpit video recorders to be installed into aircraft and are strongly lobbying regulators to make them mandatory.

 Those operations with multiple crew members such as EMS operators can use the video and audio to review live operations in particular winch operations for training and improvement.
-Being able to review video allows for identification of items that are often not seen during the actual mission and can be overlooked, flight schools have rich data available to them to aid and enhance pilot training and performance.
-Having the option of watching your student pilot in real time on your cellular device during that all important first solo flight is a win/win for both student pilot and school.
+Being able to review video allows for identification of items that are often not seen during the actual mission and can be overlooked.
+Flight schools have rich data available to them to aid and enhance pilot training and performance.

 Utilize flight data to reduce risk, identify flight anomalies and aid in incident investigations, all with the objective of improving flight safety for both crew and passengers.